nickuhlig/nickuhlig.github.io/about/index.md

 I frequently work on projects that have nothing to do with my field of study.
 Some of these projects can be lumped under music & arts, fashion, and design.
 Mostly I just consider them dumb shit that I do to entertain myself.
 You can find these here as well.

+The picture of me shown here was taken by my good friend [@internetpat](https://www.instagram.com/internetpat/?hl=en).

 The typefaces used on this website are MEGAZERO by [Alex Trochut](https://alextrochut.com/), ITC Avant Garde Pro Bold, and Replica (in its Light and Regular weights).
 Code for this website was mostly adapted from [someone much smarter than me](https://rsms.me).
 This code is licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).